I’m not anti-marriage.

 I might one day wake up with a burning desire to spend $40,000+ on one day.

-If weddings were cheaper, or we were wealthier, I might consider it.
+To be honest, if weddings were cheaper, or we were wealthier and could afford it, I might consider it.

 But they’re really expensive.
-I can’t bring myself to spend that much money on one day.
-There are too many other things I’d rather spend the money on.
+I can’t bring myself to spend all our money on one day right now.
+There are too many other things I’d rather spend the little money we have on.

 We travelled all over the world and took a year off work, for less than most people spend on their wedding day and honeymoon.
-I wouldn’t trade that for anything.
+I wouldn’t trade that.

 Maybe if I had more money when I was younger, it would have been a priority.
 At the time I was struggling to pay back debt, trying to buy a house (which fell through), and saving to go travelling.
-Getting married was never on my wish list.
+Getting married was not on my wish list in my late twenties.

 I know plenty of people who’ve got married and wished they had done things differently.
 Had a smaller, cheaper, ceremony.
 Of course, I could “just get married in a registry office and have a few sandwiches down the pub afterwards“…